meldstonerogers/620-mod6-web-scraping/README.md

 Complete the project, regularly pushing changes to your project repository.

+When completed, export web-scraping file as an html file.

 ## Finalize Your Project
 Save your project and push back to your repository.
 ```zsh